MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-integration.md

    > [!NOTE]
    > - Microsoft Teams integration is not supported on Dynamics 365 Customer Engagement (on-premises).
+   > - Microsoft Teams integration is not supported on Common Data Service only environment without model-driven apps.

-Dynamics 365 for Microsoft Teams integration enables users to easily work with Common Data Service customer information and share files directly from Microsoft Teams.
+Dynamics 365 for Microsoft Teams integration enables users to easily work with model-driven apps customer information and share files directly from Microsoft Teams.
 This helps them to be more productive and get work done more effectively.

 - **Collaboration hub**: Access a shared workspace for Office apps that most of us already use to work sales opportunities.
 - **Cross-functional collaboration**: Work together with customers and any colleague across functions, even if they aren’t a Dynamics 365 apps user.